-The NZC Pilot Cities Programme aims to identify and support eligible cities in testing and implementing innovative approaches to rapid decarbonisation over multiple cohorts of a two-year pilot programme.
-The Program will work across thematic areas and functional silos to support systemic transformation.
-The selection of pilots will seek to address all urban systems contributing to climate-neutrality.
-These systems include mobility, energy systems and the built environment, material and resource flows, natural areas, cultural/social/financial/institutional systems, and accessible public spaces.
-Depending on their context and the scale of the proposed pilot, each pilot may target all or a combination of these urban systems.
+The NZC Pilot Cities Programme will identify and support European cities3 to test and implement innovative approaches to rapid decarbonisation over a two-year pilot programme, working across thematic areas and functional silos in support of systemic transformation.
+The selection of pilots will seek to address all urban systems contributing to climate-neutrality, including mobility, energy systems and the built environment, material and resource flows, natural areas, cultural/social/financial/institutional systems, and accessible public spaces.
+Any one pilot might target all, or a combination of, these urban systems, depending on their context and the scale of the proposed pilot.